Table of contents

 Portfolio Cover example Bui Nguyen Khanh

-Cover page example by Bui Nguyenk Khanh
+Cover page example by Bui Nguyen Khanh

-Takeaway: While most architectural portfolios are black and white, feel free to experiment with colors.
+While most architectural portfolios are black and white, feel free to experiment with colors.
 It will help you stand out among other portfolios.

 PDF portfolio cover by Sarah Lam